 Finnair has a Personnel Fund owned and controlled by the personnel.
 A share of Finnair's profits is allocated to the fund.
 The share of profit allocated to the fund is determined on the basis of targets set by the Board of Directors.
 The CEO, other members of the Executive Board and the participants of the performance share plan are not members of the Personnel Fund.
-In 2015, the targets of the personnel fund were not reached.
+Based on the comparable operating profit for 2016, 0.5 million euros will be transferred to the personnel fund.